paulnguyen/spring/v2.7/spring-gumball/README.md

 * Added Support for CSRF Protection
 * Added Login Controller & Custom Login Page
-* Added Order "Thank You Message" with Special Instructions
 * Note: CSRF will not work behind a Load Balancer (Need to use Spring Session + Redis)